-The linear probability model event study for primary care is interesting as the effects appear somewhat delayed.
-This is logical if discontinuities are unlikely to lead to a patient requiring primary care on the extensive margin.
-A discontinuity in care isn't likely to bring on an illness or injury, but conditional on that illness or injury a patient is likely to use more or more expensive care.
-This is supported by the event study in figure 2d which shows the probability of using multiple primary care appointments in a quarter.
+A discontinuity in care isn't likely to bring on an illness or injury, but conditional on that illness or injury a patient may be likely to use more or more expensive care, especially if there is a primary care follow-up after a specialty appointment.
+This is supported by the event study in figure 3d which shows the probability of using multiple primary care appointments in a quarter.

-Table 3 presents the difference in differences results for each of the three main utilization variables.
-Column 1 shows the effect of a physician deployment on the cost of care in the post period.
-The coefficient indicates about a 12% percent relative increase or an approximately \$186 increase over the full year.
+Table 4 presents the difference in differences results for each of the three main utilization variables.
+Column 1 shows the effect of a physician deployment on the log of spending in the post period.
+The coefficient indicates about a 12% percent or an approximately \$186 increase over the full year.
 Column 2 shows the effects of the discontinuity on the probability of using a specialty care appointment.
-The 1.9 percentage point increase on a base of 0.33 indicates that specialty care utilization goes up by about 6%.
+The 1.9 percentage point increase on a base of 0.33 indicates that specialty care utilization goes up by about 6% consistent with the theoretical prediction.
 Column 3 shows a 1 percentage point increase in primary care.
-This is contrary to previous literature that has shown a drop in primary care after a discontinuity.
-This is could be due to the gatekeeping model where a patient cannot seek specialty care without first seeking primary care.
-Tricare Prime also requires every patient to have a PCP and autoassigns one if necessary.
-While the specialty and primary care results are based on a linear probability model, I show an alternative poisson estimation for each of these in appendix table A4.
-Poisson estimation requires some variation in the outcome, meaning that individuals who do not use that type of care over the two year period are dropped from the regressions.
-However, the magnitude of the estimates are substantially similar for specialty care and much larger for primary care - about a 6% increase in each.
-This providers further support that the effects on primary care are on the intensive margin rather than the extensive margin.
+This is contrary to previous literature using Medicare data that has shown a drop in primary care after a dis-